On November 17 and 18, seventh and eighth grade Visual Art students from Rose Hill Middle School took a field trip to the Seattle Art Museum.

 - Bell Elementary Preschool - Kirkland

-Please contact one of the SNAPS coordinators for further information regarding the SNAPS program:
+Please contact the SNAPS coordinator for further information regarding the SNAPS program:

 - Staci Allen, firstname.lastname@example.org